ibeerens/VCSA/README.md

-# VCSA
+# vCenter Server deployment

-Automated deployment of the vCenter Server Appliance deployment
+## Automated deployment of the vCenter Server Appliance deployment
+Use the CLI installer to install, upgrade or migrate the vCenter Server.
+In this example we use the CLI installer for installing a new VCSA using a Windows Operating system.
+The CLI installer use a JSON file for the VCSA install.

+# Windows environment PRE check
+The CLI installer for Windows requires a Microsoft Visual C++ Redistributable version 14.0.
+This can be checked with the following command:

+      \vcsa-cli-installer\win32\check_windows_vc_redist.bat

+#### CLI installer

-Mount the VCSA 6.7 ISO and navigate to:
+The first step is to mount the VCSA 6.7 ISO and navigate to:

-         win32/vcsa-deploy.exe

-Getting help:
+         \vcsa-cli-installer\win32\vcsa-deploy.exe

+#### Help

+For more information about the syntax and parameters help can used:

          vcsa-deploy.exe install --help
          vcsa-deploy install --template-help

+#### JSON templates

-Templates can be found:
+JSON Templates can be found:

-templates/
-         install/
-                Use these templates to install a vCSA/PSC instance.
+        \vcsa-cli-installer\templates\install

+The following templates are available:

                 embedded_vCSA_on_*.json: Platform Services Controller (PSC) and vCSA together on one system